mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 𝚯ₗₘ = [system.branch.voltage.minDiffAngle system.branch.voltage.maxDiffAngle]
 ```

-To retrieve this inequality constraint from the model, we can use the following code:
+To retrieve this inequality constraint from the model, we can use the following:
 ```@repl ACOptimalPowerFlow
 print(analysis.method.constraint.voltage.angle)
 ```